 - 4.1.
-The Head of Corporate Services Director of Corporate Services has a statutory responsibility for proper administration of the Council's financial affairs.
-However, this cannot be done in isolation and a culture for good governance and financial management also rests with the Leadership TeamSenior Leadership Team. - 4.2.
+The Head of Corporate Services has a statutory responsibility for proper administration of the Council's financial affairs.
+However, this cannot be done in isolation and a culture for good governance and financial management also rests with the Leadership Team. - 4.2.
 All members and officers have a common duty to abide by the highest standards of integrity and propriety when making decisions about the use of public money.
 They need to be able to demonstrate that the services provide by the Council provide value for money. - 4.3.
 The Council shall have in place a formal scheme of delegation, which sets out which individuals or committees are entitled to make which decisions.
-Specifically, it details which decisions are reserved for the Council acting as a corporate body, which can be taken by its committees, specified individual members of the leadership team Senior Leadership Team, the chief executive, and specific officers. - 4.4.
+Specifically, it details which decisions are reserved for the Council acting as a corporate body, which can be taken by its committees, specified individual members of the leadership team, the chief executive, and specific officers. - 4.4.
 The Council's scheme of delegation is defined in the Council's Constitution. - 4.5.
-Heads of service Directors may delegate budget responsibility to functional managers ensuring that the same officer is not responsible for receiving or paying monies and rendering accounts or issuing receipts for the same.
+Heads of service may delegate budget responsibility to functional managers ensuring that the same officer is not responsible for receiving or paying monies and rendering accounts or issuing receipts for the same.
 The Contract Standing Order document contains details of delegated responsibilities of Managers. - 4.6.
-The names and sample signatures of officers or members authorised to certify, or sign documents should be kept and maintained by the Head of Corporate Services Director of Corporate Services.
+The names and sample signatures of officers or members authorised to certify, or sign documents should be kept and maintained by the Head of Corporate Services.